 Philadelphia Medical Reserve Corps (MRC)

-Supporting the City's first responders during public health emergencies and selected community events.
+Supporting the City's first responders during public health emergencies and citywide special events.

 About

-The Philadelphia Medical Reserve Corps (MRC) is a group of more than 2,500 volunteers who serve the City during public health emergencies and large-scale events.
-This unit is part of the national MRC program, which is run through the Office of the Surgeon General.
+The Philadelphia Medical Reserve Corps (MRC) is a group of more than 7,000 volunteers who serve the city during public health emergencies and large-scale events.
+This unit is part of the national MRC program, which is run through the Office of the Assistant Secretary for Preparedness and Response (ASPR) within the Department of Health and Human Services.

+The Medical Reserve Corps is comprised of both medical and non-medical volunteers, so you do not need to have a medical background to enroll in the Philadelphia MRC.
 The Department of Public Health trains the Philadelphia MRC and coordinates its response in times of need.
-Volunteers may be deployed during major emergencies, such as natural disasters, as well as events like political rallies and marathon races.
-All volunteers must participate in at least one training, exercise, or deployment per year.
+Volunteers may be deployed during major emergencies, such as natural disasters, as well as events like marathon races.
+All volunteers are encouraged to participate in at least one training, exercise, or deployment per year.

-Members may also choose to support communities in need in other areas of the state or country, as many did during hurricanes Katrina and Rita.
+Members may also choose to support other community-based MRC units in need in other areas of the state or country, as many did during hurricanes Katrina, Rita, and Ian.

 By volunteering for the Philadelphia MRC, you can contribute to a healthier, more resilient Philadelphia.